rmosolgo/rmosolgo.github.io/source/about/index.markdown

 footer: true
 ---

-## About
+My name is Robert Mosolgo and I work as a Ruby/Rails and JavaScript developer at [Ministry Centered Technologies](http://get.planningcenteronline.com) in Carlsbad, California.
+My wife, [Valerie](https://twitter.com/vwmos), and I moved to Carlsbad in 2013, but we both grew up in Charlottesville, Virginia.

-My name is Robert Mosolgo and I work as a Ruby/Rails and JavaScript developer at [Ministry Centered Technologies](http://get.planningcenteronline.com).
+I attended the College of William and Mary and studied Chinese Studies, but fell in love with web programming -- especially the Ruby on Rails variety -- while working at [AidData](http://aiddata.org).

-This blog is ugly but I might get around to sprucing it up at some point.
+I don't really have much of an eye for style, which is why this blog is so ugly.
+I'm a fanboy, documenter, and sometimes-contributor to [batman.js](http://batmanjs.org).

-My favorite toys are:
+I write about:

 - [Ruby](/blog/categories/ruby/)
 - [Rails](/blog/categories/rails/)